benclayton98/move-program/workshops/third-party-libraries/README.md

 ### Learning Objectives
 - Use code from a third party library in a project
-- Explain different testing strategies for third party code
+- Explain a testing strategy for third party code

 ### Intro

-Let's use a 3rd party library, twilio, to send SMS messages to our phone!
+Let's use a 3rd party library, twilio, to send SMS messages to your phone!

 ## Instructions